XuelianCheng/LidarStereoNet/README.md

 sh inference.sh
 ```

-To evaluate our results on the selected KITTI 141 dataset , please directly use this link [Inference Images](https://drive.google.com/file/d/1XnrEU6Xwsok20EdFoSswkmkgdx1dHNUy/view?usp=sharing) and use matlab code to compute.
+To evaluate our best results on the selected KITTI 141 dataset, please directly use this link [Inference Images](https://drive.google.com/file/d/1XnrEU6Xwsok20EdFoSswkmkgdx1dHNUy/view?usp=sharing) to download the inference disparity images and use the matlab code provided in `inference_matlab` to compute errors.
+You need to change the path of `stereo_disp_name_gt` and `stereo_disp_name_est` in `Inference_kitti141.m`.

 ```shell
 run Inference_kitti141.m